OliverStone01/Try-Hack-Me/pre-security/network-fundamentals/intro-to-lan.md

 <img src="/pre-security/network-fundamentals/assets/star-topology.png" alt="Star topology example" style="width:300px">

-Devices are individually connected via a central networking devicee such as a switch or a hub.
-This topology is the most commonly found due to it's reliability and scalability despite the cost.
+Devices are individually connected via a central networking device such as a switch or a hub.
+This topology is the most commonly found due to its reliability and scalability despite the cost.

 **Benefits:**
-- Reliablility
+- Reliability
-- Scalablility
+- Scalability

 **Disadvantages:**
 - Cost (cabling and dedicated network devices)
-- The larger the network, the more maintenance.
+- The larger the network, the more maintenance it requires.
 - Prone to failure (if the centralised hardware fails, the entire network fails)

 -----